Table of Contents

 - If you have already processed a refund or in-store credit for the transaction in question, provide documentation that proves you have credited the cardholder’s account.

-Good communication goes a long way toward preventing chargebacks of this nature.
+Good communication goes a long way toward preventing code 85 chargebacks.
 Your return and refund policies should be easy to understand and clearly conveyed to your customers.

 When you agree to grant a refund to a customer because of a product return or some other customer service issue, be transparent and accurate about when they can expect to see a credit to their account, and follow through on your assurances.